MaloneFreak/SRTAITranslate/README.md

 ## Known Issues

 - **CUDA Compatibility**: Ensure that you have the correct CUDA version installed for your GPU.
 The installer script uses CUDA 12.4 by default.
-- **Installation Errors**: If you encounter issues during installation, try running the `install_requirements.py` script with administrator privileges or in a virtual environment.
+- **Installation Errors**: If you encounter issues during installation, try running the `Module Installation.py` script with administrator privileges or in a virtual environment.

 ## Contributing